remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 - 2 computers if you want to separate your Front and your Worker.

 !!! note
-    The version 2.5 for Ubuntu 24.04 LTS Server is available on branch Upgrade-2.5
+    The future version 2.5 for Ubuntu 24.04 LTS Server is available on branch Upgrade-2.5

 !!! warning
     This application doesn't work neither in a container, nor in WSL